 Or, use Google to retrieve information on past, current, and potential legislation.
-To create an effective Google search statement, try combining the following: The Boolean connector AND, the word legislation, and words that succinctly describe your topic.
+To create an effective Google search statement, use the Boolean connector "AND" to combine search terms that succinctly describe your topic.
 Here's an example of a good search statement: nurse staffing AND legislation.

 Among the most respected news publications in the nation, The New York Times provides in depth coverage on many issues - including those related to health policy.
-Alverno students can create an account through The New York Times Group Pass and view full text articles online.
+Alverno students can create an account through The New York Times Group Pass to view full text articles online.
 Please visit Alverno's NY Times LibGuide for more information.

-The Alverno Library's Best Websites for Nursing page provides access to quality websites that have been vetted by staff librarians.
+The Alverno Library's Best Websites for Healthcare page provides access to quality websites that have been vetted by staff librarians.
 This is a fast and easy way to find free reliable information online.

 Looking for websites on a specific topic?
 Click the tabs located about this box.